Spydiecy/Celo-tutorial/README.md

 ## Define the Data Request

-The first step to using an oracle is to define the data request.
-This is a description of the data you want to fetch.
-For instance, if you want to fetch the current USD to cGLD exchange rate, your data request might look like this:
+The first step in using an oracle is to define your data request.
+This is essentially specifying the data you want the oracle to fetch.

+In your example, you’re requesting the current exchange rate from cGLD to USD.
+Here’s how you might define this request:

 ```javascript
 const dataRequest = {